-If you find yourself behind bars, you will most likely be granted bail.
+If you or a loved one find yourself behind bars, you will most likely be granted bail.
 Bail is designed to allow you to work and build a defense while you await your trial.
-However, most people don’t know much about bail.
-Here is some information that you should know if you find yourself behind bars.
+However, most people don't know much about the bail process.
+Here is some information that you should know if you or a loved one end up behind bars.

 - The Obligee - This is the party who is the recipient of an obligation.
 In this case, the court is the obligee.